C0DER11101/C0DER11101/README.md

-### printf("Hello!!"); :wave:
+### puts("Hello!!"); :wave:

-My name is Priyanuj Bora.
+I am Priyanuj Bora, an enthusiastic programmer who loves to experiment with code.

-I am a computer science student pursuing B.Tech at Dibrugarh University Institute of Engineering and Technology.
+I love programming in C with a particular fondness for pointers and enjoy exploring the behind-the-scenes of how things really operate in code.

 My interests: